juandes/Stocks-StandardDeviation-Assignment/README.md

-# A look at the adjusting closing of stocks from January 1, 2015 to September 28, 2015
+# A look at the adjusting closing price of stocks from January 1, 2015 to September 28, 2015

 ## Overview